haacked/haacked.com/_posts/archived/2004-09-01-added-a-privacy-policy.aspx.markdown

 ---
 layout: post
-title: "Added A Privacy Policy"
+title: Added A Privacy Policy
 date: 2004-09-01 -0800
 comments: true
 disqus_identifier: 1096
 categories: []
+redirect_from: "/archive/2004/08/31/added-a-privacy-policy.aspx/"
 ---

 I recently added a [Privacy Policy](http://haacked.com/articles/1095.aspx) for this site to the top navigation bar.
 I did this after reading this [blog